-The gentle grass banks of Cadbury Camp are not a natural feature of the landscape but were created by man and once lived in by ancestors about whom we have only a few clues.
+The gentle grass banks of Cadbury Camp are not a natural feature of the landscape but were created by man and once lived on by ancestors about whom there are only a few clues.

-The tribe chose the ridge for their fort because of its high position giving good views over the land below which would have been boggy marsh.
+The tribe would have chosen the ridge for their fort because of its high position giving good views over the land below which would have been boggy marsh.

 Families in the tribe lived in simple farms along the ridge looking after their cattle, sheep and pigs, weaving wool into clothes and going back to the fort for protection when under the threat of attack.

 Inside the fort there were probably basic round wooden homes, thatched with reeds gathered from nearby marshes.
 Wooden pens would keep the animals in.